What is a personal cause donation campaign?

-mycause offers fixed and flexible personal cause crowdfunding campaigns for those wishing to fundraise for an individual as opposed to a charitable organisation (charity cause).
+mycause offers fixed and flexible personal cause crowdfunding campaigns for those wishing to fundraise for a person, pet or project as opposed to a charitable organisation (charity cause).

 Donations made to a personal cause are not tax-deductible.

-Flexible crowdfunding means all donations are sent to the fundraiser regardless of whether the goal or target is reached.
+Flexible crowdfunding or fundraising means all donations are sent to the beneficiary regardless of whether the goal or target is reached.
 For example your target may be $2000.
 If you receive $550 in donations you will still receive these funds.

 A personal cause campaign is for a person or pet or project.